mattriley/charlie-gaffer/README.md

 To deploy:

-1. `. ./setcreds.sh` to export the AWS credentials from the `charliemoukbel` profile as environment variables.
+1. `. ./setcreds` to export the AWS credentials from the `charliemoukbel` profile as environment variables.
 2. `cd` to the desired project directory.
-3. `STAGE=prod ./batect deploy`. `STAGE` can be anything else for non-prod.
+3. `npx task deploy` to deploy.

 ## Future Improvements